 Our Parks have a range of free fitness videos.
 It’s an initiative that aims to help people across different boroughs to get access to free exercise in local parks.

-Our Parks includes their Coach to Fitness Series, a nine week programme suitable for beginners, that will get you moving from the comfort of your home.
+Our Parks have their own Couch to Fitness Series, a nine week programme, suitable for beginners, that will get you moving from the comfort of your home.

 Easy to follow ten minute home workouts.
 These videos cover, cardio, strengthening, stretching and much more.